 It’s a spectacular, sunny getaway for many people, though it also has a rich and fascinating history well worth tapping into.
 We’re going to do a little of that today, with these interesting facts about Corfu and why it’s so important in geographical history.

 Corfu is an island of firsts for Greece, particularly when it comes to sport.
 While Greece is well-known for bringing the Olympic Games to the world, it is Corfu in particular that started the trend of tennis in the region, thanks to the emergence of an English club there in 1896.

 Corfu has many famous residents and people from history, born on the island.
-Perhaps the most famous in recent years is Prince Philip, husband to Queen Elizabeth II.
+Perhaps the most famous in recent years is the late Prince Philip, who was husband to Queen Elizabeth II.

 Corfu is well-known for its vivid array of flora and fauna.
 In fact, you can easily spot over 6,000 different varieties of flowers and herbs, with much of the growth here being completely unique.
 There are some orchids growing in Corfu which you’ll not find anywhere else on the planet, as least growing in the wild.

 Corfu is not only known for its beaches – of which there are well over 100 – but also for the fact that it’s home to a celebrated UNESCO World Heritage site.
 Specifically, the Old Town of Corfu is protected by UNESCO, and this is largely thanks to the fact that it is a medieval community dating back centuries.